LAS - SFO

 • Which airlines offer Wi-Fi service onboard planes from Las Vegas to San Francisco?

-Alaska Airlines, Hawaiian Airlines, and American Airlines offer inflight Wi-Fi service on the Las Vegas to San Francisco flight route.
+Alaska Airlines, and Hawaiian Airlines offer inflight Wi-Fi service on the Las Vegas to San Francisco flight route.

 • Which aircraft models fly most regularly from Las Vegas to San Francisco?